bunny3bro/CSS_Crafts/README.md

 * NOTE : The CCS is taken as inline for this task

-here is the output in the webpage this is in normal zoom
+here is the output in the webpage this is in normal zoom.

 ![output1](./output_images/task1_1.png)

-& and this one is at 25% zoom
+& and this one is at 25% zoom.

 ![output2](./output_images/task1_2.png)